 Waipara is considered to be the country’s “fastest-growing wine region.”
 Would you believe the first vines here were planted in 1975 and today, there are over 1,300 hectares (3,212 acres) of vines – that’s impressive!
 What I love too is that most of the wineries here are family-run.
 Of the 90 wineries in Waipara, most are smaller, family-run businesses.

-My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), Waipara Hills, and Terrace Edge Vineyard.
-If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive).
-Most tours depart from Christchurch and are between 4-5 hours in duration.
-These boutique wine tours typically include a light lunch like a sharing platter to be enjoyed at one of the scenic wineries.
-This half-day tour from Christchurch is highly recommended.
+My favorite wineries in Waipara include Waipara Springs (which also has an excellent on-site restaurant), and Terrace Edge Vineyard.
+If you want to taste the delicious wines, why not join a guided winery tour (so you don’t have to drive)?

+And here we are, arriving at our final destination on this epic road trip!
 Christchurch is the largest city on the South Island and the second largest in New Zealand (with Auckland taking first place).
-This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do and excellent places to eat.
+This incredible city has a population of just under 400,000 people, and as you can imagine, there are loads of great things to do in Christchurch and excellent places to eat.

 Want to continue on another road trip?
-Why not drive from Christchurch to Queenstown, or a shorter option, Christchurch to Lake Tekapo or Christchurch to Mount Cook?!
+Why not rent a car in Christchurch and drive from Christchurch to Queenstown, or a shorter option, Christchurch to Lake Tekapo or Christchurch to Mount Cook?!
 All of these are awesome road trips well worth your time.

 Where to Stay in Christchurch

-Christchurch, although not a large city by international standards, is for New Zealand.
-As with any large city, picking the right place to stay for you is really important.
-The two main choices are either out by the airport for a convenient trip back home or in the heart of the city where all the action happens.
+Although not a large city by international standards, Christchurch is big for New Zealand.
+As with any large city, picking the right place to stay is really important.

 Renting a Car, Campervan, or Motorhome in New Zealand